jlabbude/SerialManager/README.md

   - (as far as I've looked, this doesn't kill the already established communication)

 ## Future goals
+- [ ] Change config file to yaml from cfg and add GUI to manipule it
 - [ ] Support for multiple firmware versions
 - [ ] Support for different types of devices
 - [ ] Support for flashing the firmware of these devices